Clare in the Community: Radio series

 Clare often brings home her work problems which is just one of the main reasons why her relationship with Brian struggles.
 They often attend couples-counselling classes.
 Clare not only wears the trousers in their relationship but her self-centred neglect of Brian stresses him out.
 He often talks to his libertine friend and fellow schoolteacher Simon about her.

 Clare's fellow social workers are often involved in her storylines.
-These include the rich yet unhygienic gay man Ray; Megan, Clare's Scottish mother-of-one former student.
+These include the rich yet unhygienic gay man Ray and Megan, Clare's Scottish single mother-of-one former student.
 Helen, the laziest of the workers, is played by three actresses over the series; in series 6 team leader, Irene, a black woman, is replaced by Libby, "an Aussie and a lesbo—and proud of both".

-Although she has a son Clare leaves her child duties primarily to her husband Brian and Nali.
+Although she has a son, Clare leaves her child duties primarily to her husband Brian and Nali.
 Despite their child, both continue to argue and have problems in their relationship.
-In series 9 Clare leaves Brian only to return to him in the series finale after her love interest has shown little knowledge of remembering who she is.
+In series 9, Clare leaves Brian only to return to him in the series finale after her love interest has shown little knowledge of who she is.

 Simon Elmes called it "an instant hit, capturing the PC tone of our times".
 The Stage reviewed series 8 positively, praising the first episode as "a brilliant opener", and after the series finale calling it "the best comedy on radio" and Phillips "the mistress of comic timing".

-The twelfth series was trailed as the final series.
+The twelfth series was announced in a trailer as the final series.